 The steam leaving a cooking pot is essentially water soluble vitamins and minerals (9 out of the 13 vitamins and minerals are water soluble), and in most cases with conventional cookware almost all of it is lost during the cooking process.

-The heat emitting from the pot is uniquely food-friendly — it first spreads out evenly to each grain and gently cooks the food to when almost done before steam can be released out of the food and the pot.
+The heat from the pot is uniquely food-friendly — it first spreads out evenly then cooks the food to almost done before steam can be released out of the food and the pot.
 As a comparison, in metal/ceramic pots where food is steaming in just 5 minutes into cooking but the food itself is not even half cooked, with pure clay steam forms when food is about 75 -80% near completion.

 When the food does start steaming, the special design of the pot & lid allow it to circulate inside and let food cook with its own steam pressure.
 The straight walls of the pot made in concentric circles, the inner flute on the lid and a cool underside of knob allow for steam to rise, get condensed and drop right back into the pot/pan.
 So in this case, the steam that’s released late in the process stays inside by this natural condensation process.